What is a commercial EPC?

 If assessors send across an EPC without this information then the certificate is not lodged and you will be liable if the matter is investigated by building control.

-If you are interested in booking a EPC for your business or commercial premises, fill out our form below with your details and someone from our commercial team will be in touch to discuss your requirements.
+If you are interested in booking a EPC for your business or commercial premises, fill out the form below with your details and someone from London EPC will get in touch to discuss your requirements.
 Prices start at £99+VAT, but will vary on the size of the property and the number of ‘zones’ in the building.